Menu facile - a quick menu for days when we just don't want to be in the kitchen

 Preparation:

-• Cook pasta or rice and wash lettuce.
+• Cook pasta or rice and wash the lettuce.

-• For the dessert: open the Amandier and optionally warm it up briefly in the oven.
-Serve with a little or a little more crème épaisse/fraîche.
-You can also garnish the whole thing with some fruit - depending on what you feel like.
+• For dessert: Open the amandier and, if desired, warm it briefly in the oven.
+Serve with a little or more crème épaisse/fraîche.
+You can also garnish with some fruit—depending on your taste.

 Easy as pie, right?
-So save your undeniably exceptional cooking skills for another occasion and instead grab your picnic blanket or accompaniment of choice and this time indulge the simple way.
-Bon Appetit!
+So save your undoubtedly exceptional culinary skills for another occasion and instead grab a picnic blanket or your chosen companion and enjoy yourself the easy way this time.
+Bon appétit!

 - - -

-For the pasta, I chose the Emiettés sardines with aubergine and garlic (on the left in the picture) and tuna à la Luzienne (with tomato, Bayonne ham and Piment d'Espelette , on the right in the picture).
+For the pasta, I chose the Emiettés Sardine with eggplant and garlic (left in the picture), and Tuna à la Luzienne (with tomato, Bayonne ham and Piment d'Espelette , right in the picture).

-For the salad, I was in the mood for something exotic and fruity and decided on the Emietté of tuna à la Marie-Galante (with peppers, coconut, lime).
+For the salad, I wanted something exotic and fruity, so I chose the tuna émietté à la Marie-Galante (with peppers, coconut, and lime).